raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a id="a-simple-example-hello-html"></a>
 ### 1.4.4 The Landing Page

 Let's turn `hello.html` into the landing page for our app!
+Replace its contents with this:

 ```html
 <!DOCTYPE html>